 Given a vector-valued input data $\bm{x}$, the generalized linear model (GLM) is given by

-where $y$ is the predicted output, $\bm{w}$ is a vector of weights, $b$ is the bias and $f$ is a function, see Figure~\ref{Fig:GLRMmodels}-\emph{top}.
-This model can be naturally extended to matrix-valued data $\bm{X}$ as
+where $y$ is the predicted output, $\bm{w}$ is a vector of weights, $b$ is the bias and $f(\cdot)$ is a function, see Figure~\ref{Fig:GLRMmodels}-\emph{top}.
+This model can be naturally extended to matrix-valued data $\bm{X}$ with

 where $\bm{w}^{(1)}$ and $\bm{w}^{(2)}$ are vectors of weights.
-Following a similar procedure, the model is generalized to $M$-dimensional tensor-valued data as
+Following a similar procedure, the model can be generalized to $M$-dimensional tensor-valued data with

 as shown in Figure~\ref{Fig:GLRMmodels}-\emph{middle}.
-The key advantages of this representation compared to vector-valued representation $y = f(\text{vec}(\bm{\mathcal{X}})^\trsp\bm{w} + b)$ are that the underlying structure of the tensor-valued data is taken into account in the model and that the number of parameters is reduced from $\prod_{m=1}^{M}I_m$ to $\sum_{m=1}^{M}I_m$.
+The key advantages of this representation, compared to vector-valued representation $y = f(\text{vec}(\bm{\mathcal{X}})^\trsp\bm{w} + b)$, are that the underlying structure of the tensor-valued data is taken into account in the model and that the number of parameters is reduced from $\prod_{m=1}^{M}I_m$ to $\sum_{m=1}^{M}I_m$.
 Moreover, more complex features can be represented by encoding the weight tensor as a sum of $R$ rank-one tensors with

 This model is represented in Figure~\ref{Fig:GLRMmodels}-\emph{bottom}.